iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 5 reviews"/>
 </p>

+> Elpata<br> :date: __2021-03-06 05:27:02__

+> I think<br> :date: __2021-03-03 20:07:33__

+> I had it for months and thought it didn't work until I got a message that I was exposed on a trip!
+It only works if more people download it, use it and report if they test positive.
+It helped me to notify my job and quarantine effectively.<br> :date: __2021-02-28 10:33:55__

 > People hack my account<br> :date: __2021-02-23 08:01:47__

 > Great app!!!<br> :date: __2021-02-18 09:51:27__